-- a) Have your partner hold the regular ruler vertically, holding it by the top and having the zero point toward the bottom. - b)Place your thumb and forefinger at the rulers bottom, surrounding the zero point.
-Be prepared to pinch the ruler as if it were to fall.
-Rest your forearm on the lab table to steady your hand. - c) Your partner will drop the ruler without warning. - d)Pinch and grab the falling ruler as fast as you can.
-Record the distance the ruler fell.
-This will tell you your reaction time. - e) Compute your reaction time using Galileos formula: $t=\sqrt{\frac{2x}{g}}$.
+- a) Have your partner hold the regular ruler vertically, holding it by the top and having the zero mark at the bottom. - b)Place your thumb and forefinger at the rulers bottom, surrounding the zero mark.
+Be prepared to pinch the ruler as it falls.
+Rest your forearm on the lab table to steady your hand, and be sure you are not touching the ruler. - c) Your partner will drop the ruler without warning. - d)Pinch and grab the falling ruler as fast as you can.
+Record the distance the ruler fell along with a reasonable error estimate for each measurement. - e) Compute your reaction time using Galileos formula: $t = \sqrt{\frac{2x}{g}}$.
 The meaning of the symbols will be explained in lab.

-Make 5 measurements and record the corresponding reaction times.
-Record your reaction times on your data sheet.
+Make 4 measurements and record the corresponding reaction times.
+Record your reaction times in your lab notebook.
 Do not mix your times with your partners.
-This means you will make 5 measurements per person.
+This means you will make 4 measurements per person.
 Compute and record the individual times for each measurement.
-Identify the technique you used to find the uncertainty of your final answer.
 Be sure that both you and your lab partner have your reaction times measured.
+Each person only needs to record her own reaction time in her lab notebook.
+To find the error on your average reaction time, use the following formula.

-$$\frac{\Delta \overline{t}}{t} = \frac{\Delta \overline{x}}{2x}$$
+$$\Delta \overline{t} = \frac{\Delta \overline{x}}{2 \overline{x}} \overline{t}$$